Haselnussbomber/HaselTweaks/README.md

 > **Note**
 > In order for this tweak to work properly, please make sure "Show Experience Percentage" is disabled in Simple Tweaks.

+### Enhanced Login/Logout

+Login options:

+- Show pets in character selection: Shows Arcanist/Scholar/Summoner pets next to your character.
+Position is adjustable.
+  > **Note**
+  > In order to apply the pet glamor settings, you must have logged in at least once.
+- Preload territory when queued: When it puts you in queue, it will preload the territory textures in the background, just as it does as when you start teleporting.
+  > **Note**
+  > Since I only have SSDs, I don't really know if this works at all.

+Logout options:

+- Clear tell history on logout

 ### Enhanced Material List

 Available options include: